thegrumpys/odop/docs/Help/SpringDesign/spring_oview.md

 design, use the numeric entry field item to increase the value of FS\_2 MAX.

 If FIXed variables do not take on the proper values:
-Confirm that you have executed a SEARCH after establishing the FIX.
+Confirm that you have executed a Search after establishing the FIX.
-Use of the SEARCH menu item is always necessary to find the appropriate values of the independent variables so that the dependent variables take on their FIXed values.
+Use of the Search menu item is always necessary to find the appropriate values of the independent variables so that the dependent variables take on their FIXed values.
 You may wish to review material contained in the documentation sections  [Introduction](../introduction), and [Terminology](../terminology).
 In the case that
-one or more constraints are also violated, SEARCH will find a compromise between violations of the constraints and failure to achieve the desired value for FIXed state variables.
-The nature of this compromise is influenced the values of the internal variables (File : Preferences) FIX\_WT, CON\_WT, and ZERO\_WT.
+one or more constraints are also violated, Search will find a compromise between violations of the constraints and failure to achieve the desired value for FIXed state variables.
+The nature of this compromise is influenced the values of the internal variables **(File : Preferences)** FIX\_WT, CON\_WT, and ZERO\_WT.

 If the program terminates abnormally: